abygeorgea/abygeorgea.github.io/source/_posts/2017-05-02-powershell-remove-entire-directory-and-its-content.markdown

 date: 2017-05-02 06:27:27 +1000
 comments: true
 categories: Powershell
+keywords: Powershell , Remove folders having more than 260 character Path , git
+description: How to remove folders and contents having more than 260 character
 ---

 The PowerShell command to remove an entire directory and its contents ( including sub folders and files) is below